LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

     from telethon.errors import EmailUnconfirmedError

-    async def main():
     # Sets 2FA password for first time:
-        await client.edit_2fa(new_password='supersecurepassword')
+    client.edit_2fa(new_password='supersecurepassword')

     # Changes password:
-        await client.edit_2fa(current_password='supersecurepassword',
+    client.edit_2fa(current_password='supersecurepassword',
                           new_password='changedmymind')

     # Clears current password (i.e. removes 2FA):
-        await client.edit_2fa(current_password='changedmymind', new_password=None)
+    client.edit_2fa(current_password='changedmymind', new_password=None)

     # Sets new password with recovery email:
     try:
-            await client.edit_2fa(new_password='memes and dreams',
+        client.edit_2fa(new_password='memes and dreams',
                         email='JohnSmith@example.com')
         # Raises error (you need to check your email to complete 2FA setup.)
     except EmailUnconfirmedError:
         # You can put email checking code here if desired.
         pass

     # Also take note that unless you remove 2FA or explicitly
     # give email parameter again it will keep the last used setting

     # Set hint after already setting password:
-        await client.edit_2fa(current_password='memes and dreams',
+    client.edit_2fa(current_password='memes and dreams',
                     new_password='memes and dreams',
                     hint='It keeps you alive')

 __ https://github.com/Anorov/PySocks#installation
 __ https://github.com/Anorov/PySocks#usage-1